 Kenyan President Threatens Sportsbooks with Blanket Ban

-Kenya’s political rift over charging sports betting companies millions of back-taxes continues.
+The political rift over charging sports betting companies in Kenya millions of back-taxes continues.
 Uhuru Kenyatta, the country’s President, has upped the ante after he called for a complete gambling lock-down, suspending all operations in the country.

 Mr. Kenyatta seems to be ready to use this ultimatum as leverage.
 Until sportsbooks agree to pay what the government considers they owe, authorities wouldn’t grant such companies permission to operate.
 The President addressed the issue while attending the 60th anniversary of the Christ is the Answer Ministries (CITAM) Church in Karen, Nairobi.